cmigazzi/P5_Pur_beurre/README.md

 - If not exist, create a new mysql user with creation privileges

+- Open settings.py in a text editor (or IDE):
-- Go to settings.py to enter your mysql username, password, host, port and db_name at lines 7-11
+    - Enter your mysql username, password, host, port and db_name at lines 7 to 11.
+    - You can also choose which categories you want to get (maximum 5) at lines 21 to 27.

 - install database schema and get datas: `python eat_better.py --db_init` This may takes few minutes, so let's take a coffee